What do your ears do?

 - Infection of the middle ear (otitis media).

 - Swelling or infection of the ear canal (swimmer's ear).

 - Backup of fluid behind the eardrum (otitis media with effusion).

 - Labyrinthitis and BPPV (benign paroxysmal positional vertigo), which are problems in the inner ear.
 They may cause vertigo.
 Vertigo makes you feel like you're spinning or whirling.

-- Tinnitus, which occurs when you have ringing sounds (or roaring, hissing, buzzing, or tinkling) in your ears all the time.
+- Tinnitus, which occurs when you have ringing sounds (or roaring, hissing, buzzing, or tinkling) in your ears.

-- A ruptured eardrum, which is a tear or hole in the membrane of the middle ear.
+- A ruptured eardrum.
+This is a tear or hole in the membrane of the middle ear.